ossd-s23/project-evaluation/SelfControl_evaluation.md

 ## Summary assesment
-__How friendly is this project for beginner contributors?__ Not to friendly.
+__How friendly is this project for beginner contributors?__ Not too friendly.
 There aren't really instructions on how to contribute or what to contribute.
 Or a code of conduct.
+There are also no labels for issues such as 'beginner friendly'.